laurenancona/ridicagifs/README.md

 Feel free to include potential use-cases for gifs in comments.

-**Initially used as an excercise for learning how to git from the command line.**
+**Initially used as an exercise for learning how to git from the command line.**

 #### Roadmap